icopy-site/awesome/docs/awesome/Awesome-Arch.md

 - [PuppyRus-A](https://sourceforge.net/projects/puppyrusa/) - Lightweight, portable and flexible Linux based on Arch, Puppy, Porteus.
 - [TeLiSc OS](https://sourceforge.net/projects/telisc-os/) - A simple GNU/Linux distribution based on Arch Linux which provides you a stable Arch Linux with i3 window manager.
 - [Qubes OS (Archlinux Template)](https://www.qubes-os.org/doc/building-archlinux-template/) - A security-focused desktop operating system that aims to provide security through isolation (Unofficial Archlinux Template).
+- [XeroLinux](https://xerolinux.xyz/) - A well-maintained hobbyist Arch based distro, built using ArcoLinux's ALCI scripts that is meant to provide you with a stable base, making it simpler to install ArchLinux (using Calamares) with a well optimized & customized KDE Plasma.

 ### Specific purpose

 > Linux distributions based on Arch Linux with a specific purpose.

+- [BioArchLinux](https://bioarchlinux.org/) - _(Bioinformatics/Biology)_ Arch Community for Biologists & Arch Repository for Biological Software.
 - [BlackArch Linux](https://blackarch.org/) - _(Security/Forensics)_ - An Arch Linux-based distribution designed for penetration testers and security researchers.
 - [ArchStrike](https://archstrike.org/) - _(Security)_ - A distribution for security professionals and researchers based on Arch Linux.
 - [SystemRescueCd](http://www.system-rescue-cd.org/) - _(Data Rescue)_ - An Arch-based Linux system on a bootable CD-ROM or USB drive, designed for repairing a system and data after a crash.